TuzzR/Sorting_Algos_Viz/README.md

 Just run the sortingAlgs.py

-For adding more algorithms, just import the algorinth file in sortingAlgs.py and add the addition in the ComboBox "menu" -> finally update the StartAlgorithm()
+For adding more algorithms, just import the algorinth file in sortingAlgs.py and add the additions in the ComboBox "menu" -> finally update the StartAlgorithm()